lio-tam/lio-tam/README.md

 # 👋 Hi there!

 I'm **Lio Tam**, a Computer Engineering student at RWTH Aachen University in Germany 🇩🇪

-Previously trained in medicine (pre-clinical stage), In addition to my passion to human medicine, I’ve developed a strong interest in **using digital solutions for human medicine**.
+Previously trained in medicine (pre-clinical stage), I have a strong passion for human medicine andhealth science, and I’ve later developed a strong interest in **using digital solutions for human medicine**.

 I enjoy building things that connect the physical and digital world – especially where low-level programming meets meaningful user interaction.